ZettelGeist/zettelgeist/docs/tutorial-Word.md

 - It is as flexible as paper notecards were, but as powerful as any supercomputers are.
 That's what we are talking about!!!!

-## In conclusion, for GDocs, Word (etc.) users...
+## In conclusion, for Word (etc.) users...

 **Your notetaking system is still there, ready and waiting for you to continue with your project!
-Just take a look back at the GDocs (Word) page you were working on -- the master "card" is ever-ready for you to edit and save your next idea, and your next, and ...
+Just take a look back at the Word document you were working on -- the master "card" is ever-ready for you to edit and "save as" your next idea, and your next, and ...
 (Fractals, baby!!)**